This information will help you get ready for your endoscopic retrograde cholangiopancreatography (ERCP) at Memorial Sloan Kettering (MSK).

 3 Days Before Your Procedure

-A few days before your procedure you will receive a telephone call from an endoscopy nurse.
-He or she will review the instructions in this guide with you and ask you questions about your medical history.
-The nurse will also review your medications and tell you which to take the morning of your procedure.
+An endoscopy nurse will call you between 8:00 am and 6:00 pm 3 days before your procedure.
+They will review the instructions in this guide with you and ask you questions about your medical history.
+The nurse will also review your medications and tell you which medications to take the morning of your procedure.
 Use the space below to write them down.

 The Day Before Your Procedure

 Note the time of your procedure

 A staff member from the Admitting Office will call you after 12:00 pm the day before your procedure.
 If you’re scheduled for your procedure on a Monday, you will be called on the Friday before.